servicemeshistio/icpvm/README.md

 ## Prerequisites

 * A decent Windows 7 / 10 laptop with minimum 16 GB RAM and Intel Core i7 processor and a preferable minimum 512 GB SSD
 * VMWare Workstation 14.1.2/15.0.2 - Even though it is a licensed software, it is worth buying it.
-The VMware is a rock solid software.
+The VMware Workstation is a rock solid software.
-* You can use `free` VMware player but just know that you can run only one VM per host, which is OK for this environment.
+* You can use `free` VMware player but you can run only one VM per host, which is OK for this environment.
 * Build your VM.
 My personal choice is to use `CentOS` but you can use any Linux distribution of your choice.
 * In VMware Workstation, `Edit` ⇨ `Virtual Network Editor` to set the `vmnet8` to subnet address `192.168.142.0` in NAT mode.
 * Attach 100 GB thin provisioned disk (vmdk) for storing Docker images and containers